 Jesus - The Reconciler Of Enemies

-But what blessing for those who are trusting, learning more, practising holy living and learning to relate with the Lord who loves them.
+But what blessing for those who continue to trust Jesus, learn more, practise holy living and relate with the Lord who loves them.
 If you know you are reconciled, live in harmony with Him.
 If you trust Him, invest everything in Him.
 If you have started in faith, be determined to keep trusting despite adverse circumstances.
-Put your roots down deep into His grace, and reject every alternative.
-If Christ has made you His friend, demonstrate the relationship in the way you behave.
-If you know you have been reconciled at such a great cost, worship Him, thank Him, love Him, and serve Him.
+Put your roots down deep into His grace, and reject every alternative (Colossians 2:6-8).
+If Christ has made you His brother, demonstrate the relationship in the way you behave (Hebrews 2:11).
+If you know you have been reconciled at such a great cost, worship Him, thank Him, love Him, and serve Him (Colossians 1:12).
 Never forget that the gospel you have believed is the only information which tells people how to be reconciled with the holy God - so tell your friends and colleagues, and share it with them (www.crosscheck.org.uk)!

 © Dr Paul Adams